 Young workers & students

-When you accept a job offer there are some things you and your employer should be clear on, including:
+When you accept a job offer there are some things you should find out from your employer as soon as possible, including:

 - what your job duties will be